lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 4. Under normal operating conditions, the system is in the "running" state.
 5. The controller shall run a self-test program every one minute.
 This shall test for the conditions shown in Table 2 below.
-Otherwise, if the tests fail, the system transitions in the "error" state.
+Otherwise, if the tests fail, the system transitions in the "error" state and the result of the test is stored in hardwareIssues, which is 'true' in case of an error.
+HardwareIssues is 'false' whenever the device has not issues.

 **Table 2: Error conditions for the insulin pump**